Saturday, 14 January 2017

 1. Occupational Risks

-• Farmers and Livestock workers.
+• Farmers, ranchers, and livestock transport workers.

-• Meat processing workers.
+• Meat processing and slaughterhouse workers.

 2. Medical Risks (Chronic Q Fever)

-• Blood vessel abnormalities.
+• Blood vessel abnormalities (like an aneurysm).

 Complications